Anantha-Rao12/Anantha-Rao12.github.io/_pages/about.md

 # Career Highlights

-- GSoC ML4SCI Student Developer : 2021
+- Google Summer of Code (GSoC) Student Developer : 2021
-- NGPE (National Graduate Physics Examination) : Maharasthra 2nd in the state, Top 2% in the country.
+- National Graduate Physics Examination (NGPE) : 2nd in the state Maharasthra,  Top 2% in the country.
 - IGEM IISER Pune Software and Modeling Team Leader : 2020
-- KVPY Research Scholar recognized by the Government of India (2018-2023)
+- Kishore Vaigyanik Protsahan Yojana (KVPY) Research Scholar recognized by the Government of India (2018-2023)